-While I know the center has been strict about keeping students to their classrooms, how are the bathrooms being shared?
-Are there increased sanitation procedures in the shared bathroom throughout the day, and in between scheduled uses?
+While I know the school has been strict about keeping students to their classrooms, how are the bathrooms being shared?
+Are there increased sanitation procedures in the shared bathroom throughout the day, and in between classes?

-There are actually 5 bathrooms and 6 classes so each class has their own bathroom except the school ages campers.
+There are actually 8 bathrooms so each of the 8 classes who use toilets has their own assigned bathroom.
 No matter, all bathrooms are washed down after each group uses the bathroom; even though it is just their group.
 This is a bleach and Lysol spray disinfectant wash on all surfaces - sink, toilet, switches, handles and bars.

 If my child had been in close contact with a teacher or student who tests positive, will we receive a notification asking us to follow certain procedures?

 Yes.
 If a child was at risk or if concern was that they had direct exposure, you would receive a personalized email notice from the Director with specific information and guidelines.